skunnavakkam/skunnavakkam.github.io/static/resume.typ

   title: "Research Fellow",
   dates: dates-helper(start-date: "Feb 2025", end-date: "May 2025")
 )
-- Implemented a complex, _continuous double auction_ agent arena as a model environment for LLM collusion
+- Implemented a _continuous double auction_ agent arena as a model environment for LLM collusion, accepted to _ICML 2025_
-- Benchmarked emergent collusion between LLMs under various pressures
-- Work accepted to ICML 2025

 #work(